-AGR2070: Equine is a CTS course that will ask you to work in an “apprentice” role to learn about fundamental aspects of equine care and welfare.
+AGR 2070: Equine 1 is a CTS course where you will learn about the fundamental aspects of equine care and welfare.

 You need to meet some prerequisites before you start using this resource:

-- You must have a minimum of 50 hours of previous experience in horse handling and horse care.
+- It is recommended that students have a minimum of 50 hours of previous experience in horse handling and horse care.